Nethereum/Nethereum.Docs/docs/index.md

 Nethereum provides two types of packages.
 Standalone packages targetting Netstandard 1.1, net451 and where possible net350 and the Nethereum.Portable library which combines all the packages into one as a portable library.
 As netstandard evolves and is more widely supported the portable library might be eventually deprecated, as it won't be longer needed.

-To install the latest version you can either:
+To install the latest version.

+Windows users
+ you can either:

 [//]: # (QUSJ: The two CLI lines below don't seem to apply to Macs, can you confirm?)